clementgallet/FiveStage444/documentation.md

     L, L', L2, l, l', l2, R, R', R2, r, r', r2,
     F, F', F2, f, f', f2, B, B', B2, b, b', b2

-One-time whole cube rotations allowed:
-120-degree turns (either direction) about the UFL-DBR axis.
+One-time whole cube rotations allowed: 120-degree turns (either direction) about the UFL-DBR axis.

 There are 3 possibilities for each corner orientation and 8 corners so 3^8 possibilities.
 However, when setting the orientation of 7 corners, the 8th is fixed so only 3^7 = 2,187 cases.

 For the edges, we have to record the position of 8 edges among 24 slots, so C^24_8 = 735,471 cases.
 This coordinate is reduced by symmetry.
 There are 48 symmetries, which let to only 15582 cases.

-The overall space of this stage is 2,187*15,582 = 34,077,834 which is small enough to allow using a single pruning table.
+The overall space of this stage is 2,187 x 15,582 = 34,077,834.

 Stage 2
 -------